 404.3.2 Maneuvering Clearance.
 Clearances at power-assisted doors and gates shall comply with 404.2.4.
 Clearances at automatic doors and gates without standby power and serving an accessible means of egress shall comply with 404.2.4.

 EXCEPTION: Where automatic doors and gates remain open in the power-off condition, compliance with 404.2.4 shall not be required.

 404.3 – This paragraph refers to two different ANSI standards depending on which type of operator is used.
 These standards contain additional information such as requirements for safety devices, signage, opening force, and closing speed.
 Full-power operators, sometimes called high-energy operators, are the type that you might see on a grocery store entrance.
 Low-energy operators are often used on an accessible entrance or bathroom door, and typically have a push button actuator.
 Power-assisted doors require the user to push or pull the door and the operator reduces the opening force required to operate the door.
 This is different from the “push-n-go” feature on a low-energy operator which is completely automatic once the door is pushed or pulled slightly.

-Keep in mind that fire-rated doors with automatic operators are required to be deactivated upon fire alarm, so in my opinion an automatic operator with battery back-up can not be used on a fire-rated door to overcome the maneuvering clearance problems.
+Keep in mind that fire-rated doors with automatic operators are required to be deactivated upon fire alarm, so an automatic operator with standby power can not be used on a fire-rated door to overcome the maneuvering clearance problems.